 4. Consider objects in the environment.
 There is absolutely no pet name that is too strange.
 Once, while driving home with a new dog, my siblings and I chose to name him T.J. (short for Taco John, after a restaurant we passed on the way home).
 He ended up being my favorite pet despite the fact that his name was chosen spur of the moment.
 In short, literally anything could provide an idea for a pet name and you can find some good dog names here.

 5. Choose a name that has personal significance.
 You may want to name your new pet after a family member than is no longer with you as a sort of homage.
 Or perhaps you’d like to support your favorite sports team by naming your pet after a player you like.
-Maybe you want to choose a historic name of an individual that has inspired you.
+Maybe you want to choose a religious or historic name of an individual that has inspired you.
 Whatever name you select for your pet, if it has personal meaning for you, it will endear your new friend to you even more.